65th Division Engineer Battalion

-The 65th Brigade Engineer Battalion ("Bayonets") is a light maneuver support combat engineer battalion of the United States Army.
-Throughout the years, the 65th Brigade Engineer Battalion (65th BEB) has undergone several reorganizations and has participated in World War II, the Korean War, the Vietnam War, Operation Iraqi Freedom, and Operation Enduring Freedom.
+The 65th Division Engineer Battalion ("Bayonets") is a light maneuver support combat engineer battalion of the United States Army.
+Throughout the years, the 65th Division Engineer Battalion (65th DEB) has undergone numerous reorganizations and has participated in World War II, the Korean War, the Vietnam War, Operation Uphold Democracy, the NATO intervention in Bosnia and Herzegovina as part of Stabilization Force in Operation Joint Guard, Operation Iraqi Freedom, and Operation Enduring Freedom.

-Consisting of two engineer companies, an intelligence company, a signal company, and a headquarters company, the 65th BEB is currently assigned to the 2nd Brigade Combat Team, 25th Infantry Division ("Warriors") based out of Schofield Barracks, Hawaii.
-They typically conduct operations within the Asia-Pacific region under the command of United States Pacific Command (USPACOM).
+Consisting of the 60th Combat Engineer Company – Infantry, the 77th Combat Engineer Company – Infantry, the 538th Engineer Support Company, a Forward Support Company, and a Headquarters and Headquarters Company, the 65th DEB is currently assigned to the 25th Division Sustainment Brigade, 25th Infantry Division based out of Schofield Barracks, Hawaii.
+They typically conduct engineer operations within the Asia-Pacific region under the direction of United States Army Pacific (USARPAC) with an emphasis on training with partner forces, to include the Republic of China Army, the Philippine Army, the Indonesian Army, the Malaysian Army, and the Australian Army.

 Mission

-65th BEB is capable of deploying scalable, combat multiplier capabilities within 72 hours to enable 2/25 IBCT during Unified Land Operations and support emerging requirements and contingencies that deter conflict within the USPACOM AOR.
+65th Division Engineer Battalion provides ready engineer forces and a warfighting headquarters to deliver effects for the 25th Infantry Division in order to deter adversaries in the Asia-Pacific area of responsibility.
+On order, 65th Division Engineer Battalion enables 25th Infantry Division to fight and win in large-scale combat operations.